oUR tEAM

 As an experienced botanist and horticulturalist, Robert manages a one-acre vegetable farm at his home in St. Margarets Bay.
 He holds a B.Sc. degree (Forestry) from Purdue University and a M.Sc.
 (Botany) from the University of Wisconsin.

-Olivia Langille
+Olivia (Liv) Langille

 Andrea Vandenboer